 - Multidimensional poverty dynamics;

-- Econometric analysis of multidimensional poverty; and
+- Econometric analysis of multidimensional poverty;

 - Institutions, policies, and communication.